jhulian11/n8n-discord-trigger-forum/README.md

 [n8n](https://www.n8n.io) nodes to trigger workflows from Discord messages.

 This node utilizes a Discord bot to transmit or receive data from child processes when a node is executed.
-It is standalone but heavily inspired by `n8n-nodes-discord`.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.